Metropolis of Kyiv: Annexation of the Metropolis of Kyiv by the Moscow Patriarchate

 In the 1780s, more favorable conditions were created for the implementation of this plan, and on April 10, 1786, the empress issued a decree on the secularization of monastic and ecclesiastical lands, as a result of which 46 monasteries were closed.
 Metropolitan Gavriil Kremenetsky (1770–1783) systematically pursued a centralizing policy in the Ukrainian Church.
-Not only that, when in 1775, after the destruction of the Zaporozhian Sich, the Kherson eparchy (subordinated to the synod) was formed, a part of the Metropolitanate of Kyiv was annexed to it.
+Not only that, when in 1775, after the destruction of the Zaporozhian Sich, the Kherson eparchy (subordinated to the synod) was formed, a part of the Metropolis of Kiev was annexed to it.

 Less than a hundred years later (1685–1783), the Ukrainian Church was transferred from its autonomous status within the Ecumenical Patriarchate of Constantinople to the despotic centralized power of the Moscow clergy.
 From 1721, power in the church passed to the emperor.
 The Synod elected candidates for metropolitan, and approved them by the emperor.
 In addition, for 60 years, this civil power belonged to the empresses Catherine I, Anne, Elizabeth, and Catherine II.
 Thus the imperial Orthodox Church was ruled by women.

 By purposeful actions of the Russian government, Ukrainian Orthodoxy gradually lost its connection with the Ukrainian people, Ukrainian culture and literature.
 Even in the first half of the 18th century.
 The Russian government demanded that books be published in Ukraine only in strict accordance with Russian texts.
 This policy lasted until 1917.
 In the Ukrainian Orthodox Trebnik of 1695, there were none of the saints that were added to the Moscow lunar calendar as Moscow saints.
 Only in 1784 were all Ukrainian churches ordered to accept the Russian Lunar Dictionary.
 Ukrainian worship was translated into Moscow, Ukrainian theological and church books were banned.

 However, Ukrainians in no way wanted to renounce the original faith and rites of their ancestors.
 Thus, the relic of Peter the Great contained up to forty rites, which were not in the relic of the Moscow press.
-And the Kyiv printing house continued to publish its old books, even despite the ban of the imperial government.
+And the Kiev printing house continued to publish its old books, even despite the ban of the imperial government.
 Then the decrees of the Synod of 1766 and 1775 ordered the Pechersk printing house to print and sell only those books that were printed in the Moscow printing house.
-Archimandrite of the Kyiv-Pechersk Lavra Zosima Valkevych in 1769 asked the Synod for permission to print Ukrainian primers, because the people do not understand Russian and do not want to buy them.
+Archimandrite of the Kiev-Pechersk Lavra Zosima Valkevych in 1769 asked the Synod for permission to print Ukrainian primers, because the people do not understand Russian and do not want to buy them.
 However, the Synod not only did not allow, but ordered to take back the primers that were already on hand.
 The situation was similar in education.
 All lectures, without exception, have been taught in Russian at the Kyiv-Mohyla Academy since 1784.
 The same was introduced in all schools in Ukraine.
 1800 – The Moscow Synod issues a decree banning the construction of Ukrainian Baroque churches.
-In 1810 the Kyiv-Mohyla Academy is closed and the Theological Academy is established in its place, which finally ceases to be the center of Ukrainian spiritual life.
+In 1810 the Kiev-Mohyla Academy is closed and the Theological Academy is established in its place, which finally ceases to be the center of Ukrainian spiritual life.